Maximum transmission unit: MTUs for common media

 In the context of Internet Protocol, MTU refers to the maximum size of an IP packet that can be transmitted without fragmentation over a given medium.
 The size of an IP packet includes IP headers but excludes headers from the link layer.
-In the case of an Ethernet frame this adds an overhead of 18 bytes, or 22 bytes with an IEEE 802.1Q tag for VLAN tagging or class of service.
+In the case of an Ethernet frame this adds a protocol overhead of 18 bytes, or 22 bytes with an IEEE 802.1Q tag for VLAN tagging or class of service.

-The MTU should not be confused with the minimum datagram size that all hosts must be prepared to accept.
-This is 576 bytes for IPv4 and of 1280 bytes for IPv6.
+The MTU should not be confused with the minimum datagram size (in one piece or in fragments) that all hosts must be prepared to accept.
+This is 576 bytes for IPv4 and 1280 bytes for IPv6.

 Ethernet maximum frame size

 The IP MTU and Ethernet maximum frame size are configured separately.
 In Ethernet switch configuration, MTU may refer to Ethernet maximum frame size.
 In Ethernet-based routers, MTU normally refers to the IP MTU.
 If jumbo frames are allowed in a network, the IP MTU should also be adjusted upwards to take advantage of this.

 Since the IP packet is carried by an Ethernet frame, the Ethernet frame has to be larger than the IP packet.
-With the normal untagged Ethernet frame overhead of 18 bytes, the Ethernet maximum frame size is 1518 bytes.
-If a 1500 byte IP packet is to be carried over a tagged Ethernet connection, the Ethernet frame maximum size needs to be 1522 due to the larger size of an 802.1Q tagged frame.
+With the normal untagged Ethernet frame overhead of 18 bytes and the 1500-byte payload, the Ethernet maximum frame size is 1518 bytes.
+If a 1500-byte IP packet is to be carried over a tagged Ethernet connection, the Ethernet frame maximum size needs to be 1522 bytes due to the larger size of an 802.1Q tagged frame.
 802.3ac increases the standard Ethernet maximum frame size to accommodate this.